|Topic: Lock Out - Your Life and Limbs Depend on it|

 |Date Issued: May 1, 2009||Date Revised: August 29, 2023|

 A worker was killed when he was crushed to death in a chipper machine.
 Someone started the conveyor at the operator’s console after the worker, who was completing repairs on the machine, had descended into the conveyor to retrieve a tool.

 A worker amputated two fingers and part of his left hand when another worker turned on the saw from which he was removing debris.

 A worker required 14 stitches to his right hand after he reactivated a bending machine while changing the die.
 He accidentally touched the foot pedal, which activated the machine, and the die lowered on his right hand.

-A lockout procedure or code of practice should take into consideration more than just power sources for a given machine.
+A lockout procedure or code of practice should take into consideration more than just power sources for a given machine or equipment.
 Anything that could cause the machine to spontaneously or unexpectedly move is a risk to workers, including:

 For more information about lockout, see sections 239 to 240 of General Regulation 91-191, under the Occupational Health and Safety Act of New Brunswick.